haddersbadders/edu-tel/posts/wondavr-virtual-exhibition.md

   - Virtual Reality
 coverImage: /images/VRexhibit.png
 alt: VR Environment
 slug: I wanted to explore using WondaVR to create a virtual exhibition space for students on the EDU61004 Media Making and Creativity module.
-This is a short post explaining what I did.
+Read on to hear about what I did, what went well and what didn't go so well!
 ---

 WondaVR is the University of Sheffield's 360° media and VR hosting platform.
 Primarily, WondaVR allows you to create immersive virtual reality experiences using a combination of 360° images and video and augment these with audio, text, image and video annotations.